RenShuhuai-Andy/NBP/README.md

 - ⚡ By predicting multiple tokens in parallel, NBP models significantly reduce the number of generation steps, leading to **11x** faster inference;
 - 🥇 **State-of-the-art generation performance** on video datasets compared to AR-based models;

-Please refer to our [project page](https://RenShuhuai-Andy.github.io/NBP-project/) for the reconstruction and generation results by OmniTokenizer.

 ## Setup